a4my/my-cheatsheets/javascript-oop.md

 ```

-To create a connection manually using Object.create():
+To create a connection manually between the prototypes using Object.create():

 ```js